livechat/design-system/README.md

 ## Styling the components aka migration to `@emotion`
 We are transitioning our design system components from SCSS to `@emotion` for styling.
 This change aims to enhance maintainability, improve performance, and provide a more seamless styling approach within React.

+**When updating or contributing to the design system, please use Emotion syntax instead of module SCSS files.**

 ### What Changes?
 Styles previously written in `.scss` files are now defined using Emotion’s css API.
 Components no longer import `.scss` files but instead define styles within `styles.ts` files.